dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 All of this goes to show that if left to their own devices, players will spawn vast economies as long as the game mechanics allow for it.
-One of the best examples for a flourishing economy (thanks to little intervention) is Eve Online, an MMORPG space simulation.
+One of the best examples of a flourishing economy (thanks to little intervention) is Eve Online, an MMORPG space simulation.
 The game was home to what is probably the most expensive battle in gaming history: the _Bloodbath of B-R5RB_, named after the star system where the battle took place.[^fn-bb] Players can visit 7,800